 Central Retina Vein Occlusion (CRVO) is a common retinal vascular disorder.
 Clinically, CRVO presents with variable visual loss; the fundus may show retinal hemorrhages, dilated tortuous retinal veins, cotton-wool spots, macular edema, and optic disc edema.

 If you have been diagnosed with Central Retina Vein Occlusion (CRVO), it’s crucial to seek legal assistance from an attorney who specializes in CRVO disability cases.
-Contact our lawyers at McDermott Law, LLC to discuss your case.
+Contact our expert lawyers team at McDermott Law, LLC to discuss your case.
+Our experienced Denver CRVO Disability Lawyers are dedicated to helping you navigate the complexities of your claim and ensuring you receive the compensation you deserve.

 Kooragayala, Lakshmana M., M.D., Central Retinal Vein Occlusion.
 Medscape (updated June 29, 2016), http://emedicine.medscape.com/article/1223746-overview